research-iobserve/cocome-experiment/README.md

 d) Run `docker build -t cocome-postgres .`

 ## Uploading images to private repository

+Note: You can skip this task, in case you are using a local docker setup.
+In that case DOCKER_REPOSITORY in `global-config.rc` must be set to `""`

 a) Collect the server certs from your private docker repository server
 b) Create a local directory for the certs (you need root privileges)